EldonSamuelson/Minoltapedia/MinoltaGang 1.1 Website Resource Index.md

 **[Minolta (Reddit)](https://www.reddit.com/r/minolta)**

 The original and main Subreddit for all things Minolta, it had been neglected for several years.
 A Reddit request in September 2021 allowed it to be updated similar to r/MinoltaGang.

 ***
 **[MinoltaGang (Discord)](https://discord.com/invite/VjYhCNV8Bw)**

 If r/minolta is the sister sub of r/MinoltaGang, the Discord is the brother community.
 Join for Minolta content as well as more relaxed conversations about dinner, your pets, etc. Courtesy of u/TomahawkEVO who got into contact with me, Minolta enthusiasts can talk even more to their heart's content about their gear, talk cars or , or ask an impromptu question if you're not in a directly-related thread topic posting mood on Reddit.

 ***

-**Federated Minoltagang - #minolta**
+#### **Federated Minoltagang - #minolta**

 In the same vein, here are a few #minolta tags on various opensource/federated social media platforms

 - **[Mastodon](https://mastodon.social/tags/minolta)** - A truly federated Twitter-alternative, before Bluesky was a thing.
 - **[Pixelfed](https://pixelfed.social/i/web/hashtag/minolta)** - A federated version of Instagram when it was photography focused (pre-Reels/Stories).

-- **[Minolta Lemmy](https://lemmy.world/c/minolta)** - A federated Reddit-alternative, a quiet backup in case Reddit breaks things.
+- **[Minolta Lemmy](https://lemmy.world/c/minolta)** - A federated Reddit-alternative, a quiet backup in case Reddit breaks things too much.
 - **[MinoltaGang BlueSky Feed](https://bsky.app/profile/atlonim.bsky.social/feed/aaacvhxrmf2e6)** - The Minolta Feed on BlueSky.
 Not truly Federated *yet*, but too big not to mention.

 ### Website Forums

 ***
 **[Dyxum](https://www.dyxum.com/index.asp)**